Raman Research Institute: Astronomy and Astrophysics

 Astronomy and astrophysics have been another strong area of research for the RRI.
 According to Prof. Madhusudana, this department has the highest number of faculty and research students of the institute.
 In the first two decades of the twenty-first century, it has been carrying out observational programmes in radio astronomy, covering almost the entire radio spectrum.
-Besides having a millimetrewave telescope of 10.4 metre diameter on the campus, the RRI has set up the Gauribidanur Radio Observatory, a decametrewave Radio telescope at Gauribidanur, about 80 kilometres from Bangalore.
-This has been done jointly with the Indian Institute of Astrophysics (IIA), Bangalore.
+Besides having a millimetrewave telescope of 10.4 metre diameter on the campus, the RRI has set up the Gauribidanur Radio Observatory, a decametrewave Radio telescope at Gauribidanur, about 80 kilometres from Bengaluru.
+This has been done jointly with the Indian Institute of Astrophysics (IIA), Bengaluru.
 This is one of the few largest telescopes that operate at the wavelength of 10 metre and is being used by RRI scientists to study radio emission from various types of celestial objects such as the sun, Jupiter and similar radio sources in Milky Way and other galaxies.

 Other radio telescopes being used by RRI scientists are the Ooty Radio Telescope, at Ooty, and Giant Metrewave Radio Telescope (GMRT), near Pune, both set up by the Tata Institute of Fundamental Research (TIFR).
 RRI also played an active role in building the Mauritius Radio Telescope, a low-frequency radio telescope in Mauritius jointly with the University of Mauritius and IIA.

 The major astronomical investigations pursued at the Institute can be broadly classified into the following categories: (i) Neutron Stars and Pulsars; (ii) cosmology; (iii) Diffuse matter in space; and (iv) Radio Sky Surveys.

 Theoretical physics

-Activity in theoretical physics at the institute has focussed on relativity and gravity, quantum theory, and optics.
+Activity in theoretical physics at the institute has focused on relativity and gravity, quantum theory, and optics.
 The current activity in gravitation concentrates on two themes, gravitational radiation and quantum gravity.
 Gravitation is known to be the weakest of all known forces of nature, but it dominates all structure and motion on the astronomical scale because of its attractive universality, its long range and the fact that matter on the large scale is essentially neutral.
 The correct theory of gravitation is now believed to be Einstein's General Theory of Relativity.
 One of the fundamental predictions of General Theory of Relativity is that of gravitational waves — waves of distortion of spacetime itself - propagating at a finite speed of light.
 This replaces the Newtonian gravitations forces which was instantaneous.
 Such waves are expected to be emitted when, for example, two massive inspiralling stars tend to coalesce under their mutual gravitations attraction.
-Accurate calculation of this gravitational radiation — its waveform — has been one of the major research programmes of the theoretical physics group at the institute.
+Accurate calculation of this gravitational radiation — its waveform — has been one of the major research areas of the theoretical physics group at the institute.
 Their work is expected to be a crucial input towards its eventual detection.

 Another major activity of the theoretical physics group has been in studying the propagation of light waves in certain types of liquid crystals and minerals and their associated polarization phenomenon.
 The RRI has been a pioneer in this field of study, initiated by one of Raman's research students, Pancharatnam.